evershinemj/English/vocabulary.md

 - if a car horn honks or you honk or honk the horn , the horn makes a loud noise Why did he honk at me?
   People honked their horns as they drove past.
+---
+benchmark
+- 基准
+  The truck industry is a benchmark for the economy.
+  But China surpassed even this benchmark last year.
+  Chinese prices will become benchmark prices for India.
+---
+try out
+---
+bang
+- to hit sth in a way that makes a loud noise
+  [VN] The baby was banging the table with his spoon.
+  [V] She banged on the door angrily.
+- slam. to close sth or to be closed with a loud noise [VN] Don't bang the door when you go out!
+  [V] A window was banging somewhere (= opening and closing noisily) .
+- bump. to hit sth, especially a part of the body, against sth by accident
+---
+topping
+- a flavorful addition on top of a dish 浇汁，浇头